truenas/documentation/content/SCALE/Storage/Pools/EncryptionSCALE.md

 Read the warning, select the **Confirm** checkbox, and click **I UNDERSTAND**.

-You can select any of the other encryption ciphers listted but we recommend using the default encryption cipher.
+You can select any of the other encryption ciphers listed but we recommend using the default encryption cipher.

 ![CiphersSCALE](/images/SCALE/CiphersSCALE.png "Choosing an encryption cipher")